Download our free CASB Vendor Report comparing MVision Cloud and Netskope based on reviews, features, and more!

-Netskope Active Platform covers thousands of cloud services either through published cloud service APIs or through inline decoding of unpublished APIs.
+Netskope for Saas covers thousands of cloud services either through published cloud service APIs or through inline decoding of unpublished APIs.
 It offers DLP and combines threat intelligence, static and dynamic analysis and machine learning-based anomaly detection to spot threats in real time.

 Below is a chart breaking down product features of the top CASB vendors: